 The rich and detailed world of Middle Earth is so full of potential for endless study of the sort that makes me better understand not just made-up worlds better but also my own.
 If Tolkien’s aim was to create an origin story to precede all other origin stories, perhaps he succeeded, since through it, I learn something about almost every culture’s mythology and history.
 Perhaps more importantly, I can see the parallels and points of overlap as clearly as the differences.
 I would be remiss, however, if I completely neglected to provide any criticism of the book.
 I did notice a few more typos than I think I should have in a book that was otherwise so well written and beautifully published.
 I also found that Day assumed that all his readers possess an extremely high level of familiarity with the finer points of Tolkien’s works.
 That’s okay, but a few simple pieces of reference would have helped those of us who aren’t walking Tolkien encyclopedias.
 For example, I’m not as familiar with the events of The Silmarillion as I am with those of The Hobbit or The Lord of the Rings, and even though I understand the major events, I would have liked some kind of timeline to help me remember when things happened relative to each other.
 A glossary and more detailed map would have been helpful, too.
 But on the whole, I loved the book and had so much fun making discovering about Tolkien’s world and mythology in general that I am about to go add “history and origin of myths and legends” to the list of my ongoing research topics.
 In the meantime, I will return to the Arwen costume I’m sewing for myself, though I’m not exactly sure Tolkien would approve.

-* For more about on this topic, I highly recommend Gary Russell’s series of books about the art of the Lord of the Rings trilogy.
-Russell, Gary.
-The Lord of the Rings: The Art of The Fellowship of the Ring.
-Boston and New York: Houghton Mifflin Company, 2002.
-Russell, Gary.
-The Lord of the Rings: The Art of The Two Towers.
-Boston and New York: Houghton Mifflin Company, 2003.
-Russell, Gary.
-The Lord of the Rings: The Art of The Return of the King.
-Boston and New York: Houghton Mifflin Company, 2004.
+* For more about on this topic, I highly recommend Gary Russell’s series of books about the art of the Lord of the Rings trilogy: The Lord of the Rings: The Art of The Fellowship of the Ring, The Lord of the Rings: The Art of The Two Towers; The Lord of the Rings: The Art of The Return of the King.